 Mathematics

 At Grove Vale, we follow a Mastery approach which is personalised to the core values of our school.
 As per the NCETM, mastering maths means pupils acquiring a deep, long-term, secure and adaptable understanding of the subject.
-The phrase ‘teaching for mastery’ describes the elements of classroom practice and school organisation of the curriculum that combine to give pupils the best chances of mastering maths.
+The phrase ‘teaching for mastery’ describes the elements of classroom practice and school organisation of the curriculum that combine to give all pupils the best chances of mastering maths.
+See the bottom of the page for more information on teaching for mastery.

 Intent